CSI to begin production of hand sanitizer, gowns and masks

-LINCOLN, Neb.
-(Press Release) In an effort to meet supply and demand needs as a result of COVID-19, Cornhusker State Industries (CSI), which operates the industry shops for the Nebraska Department of Correctional Services (NDCS), will begin producing hand sanitizer for staff members and other state agencies soon.
+March 23, 2020 (Lincoln, Neb.) – In an effort to meet some of the supply needs that have arisen with the onset of the coronavirus (COVID-19), Cornhusker State Industries (CSI)*, which operates the industry shops for the Nebraska Department of Correctional Services (NDCS), will soon begin producing hand sanitizer for utilization by staff members and distribution to other state agencies.

-“We should be in a place to start distribution next week,” said Jeremy Elder, deputy director for CSI.
+“We should be in a place to start distribution next week,” noted Jeremy Elder, deputy director for industries.
 “We are finalizing some of the necessary steps right now that will allow us to produce a test batch this week and then launch into full production next week.”

 “Fifteen percent of what is produced will be retained by NDCS,” said Director Scott R. Frakes.
 “The rest will be designated to the Department of Administrative Services (DAS), for further distribution.”